 The International American School of Cancun, Mexico, is a private, non-profit, non-sectarian, co-educational institution offering a bilingual, bicultural education for students from preschool through high school.
-The kinder and elementary section (CES) was founded in 1990 and the high school in 1998.
-The school is dedicated to an American style education, high academic standards and the caring environment a small school can offer.
-The International American School of Cancun is accredited by the Southern Association of Colleges and Schools (SACS), Mexico’s Ministry of Education (SEP) and the National Autonomous University of Mexico (UNAM).
+The school was founded in 1990 and is dedicated to an American style education, high academic standards and the caring environment a small school can offer.
+The International American School of Cancun is accredited by Cognia (SACS/AdvanCED) and SAIS in the United States and by Mexico’s Ministry of Education (SEP) and the National Autonomous University of Mexico (UNAM).

 Student Population: 84% Mexican 5% U.S. 11% Other